 This is an important exercise for a number of reasons but especially because when you look at some of the resources that I suggest, they will talk about having to make a decision on if you’re going to work with an external evaluator or an internal evaluator, and you’ll see that terminology come up when you look at solicitations.
 What is an external and internal evaluator?

-This varies a little bit by solicitation and by funding program, but in general an external evaluator is going to be someone who’s not a part of the organization or who’s at the organization but is not considered a part of the chain of command, or not working directly on the project.
+This varies a little bit by solicitation and by funding program, but in general, an external evaluator is going to be someone who’s not a part of the organization or who’s at the organization but is not considered a part of the chain of command, or not working directly on the project.

-An internal evaluator then, is going to be the converse; they’re going to be someone who is could be at the institution or that they are part of that chain of command that are actually a part of the project team.
-Before you start making a decision on if you need an external or internal evaluator, I think that previous exercise will really help you.
+An internal evaluator then is going to be the converse; they’re going to be someone who is could be at the institution or that they are part of that chain of command that is actually a part of the project team.
+Before you start making a decision on if you need an external or internal evaluator, I think that the previous exercise will really help you.
 You can take that information and create a grid around the types of characteristics that you would like to have, and you can ask “who will have those components that are important to you and your project?”.
-This step enables you to look the types of skills that they have the and the way that they’re going to approach the evaluation and that process will help you to decide if you need an external or an internal evaluator.
+This step enables you to look at the types of skills that they have and the way that they’re going to approach the evaluation and that process will help you to decide if you need an external or an internal evaluator.

 The next best practice is in regard to becoming familiar with the organizational procurement requirements.

 One of the things that I have found is that there’s really a lot of variability in the contracting process across organizations and that variability doesn’t always land in regard to the size of the organization and whether it’s private or public.
 From my own personal experience, I think that some of that has to do with the experience of the institution and working with an evaluator.
-As we kind of talked about before, the evaluation relationships are a little bit different in terms of the procurement and being able to work together.
-So understandably, there’s differences in how to approach that depending on that type of experience.
+As we kind of talked about before, the evaluation relationships are a little bit different in terms of procurement and being able to work together.
+So understandably, there are differences in how to approach that depends on that type of experience.
 Let me just give some highlights in terms of the different types of processes or different types of approaches:

 One could be a sole source and a sole source is when there is not a bid and that an individual has been identified as the only entity that can actually provide the services or deliverables.
-For federally funded initiatives, they’re guided by the common guidance and common guidance actually does allow for sole source contracting, but that’s going to be dependent on the policies of the institution.
-Another approach that’s been quite popular is through a pre-qualifications approach.
-To be able to meet the demands of needing to go quickly with an evaluation, schools will create a pool of evaluators who are already vetted and have already demonstrated that they are qualified and either they will source that project to someone on that list or a bid will go out.
+For federally funded initiatives, they’re guided by the common guidance and common guidance actually does allow for sole-source contracting, but that’s going to be dependent on the policies of the institution.
+Another approach that’s been quite popular is through a pre-qualification approach.
+To be able to meet the demands of needing to go quickly with an evaluation, schools will create a pool of evaluators who are already vetted and have already demonstrated that they are qualified, and either they will source that project to someone on that list or a bid will go out.

 Then there’s also a competitive bid process that can occur where we’re actually requesting a formal proposal from individuals to be able to serve as an evaluator on a project.
 You want to know this early in the process because the organizational procurement processes are going to influence how you interact with a potential evaluator.
-You want to know if you reach out to them and they help you with the evaluation, are they going to be written to the grant or are they going to have to make a bid on the pro project after the award?
+You want to know if you reach out to them and they help you with the evaluation, are they going to be written to the grant, or are they going to have to make a bid on the pro project after the award?
 So, having some knowledge, whether that’s going to your back-office support or talking to the grant office, just about what that procurement process is will make you feel a lot more comfortable in interacting with the evaluator.

 The next best practice is that when you’re actually interviewing or making the selection process, it’s really beneficial to not only have an interview but also have a written document and vice versa – just ensure that you have both of those pieces.
 When we talk about a written document, you get really different types of information than you get through an interview; in a written document you’re getting really fundamental information.
 And do I mean by a “written document”?
 It could be a quote, it could be a proposal, but it could also just be a statement of qualifications or just some element that explains pieces about the evaluation and I’ll go into that in a moment.
 Now, with an interview you’re gathering slightly different information – it’s more information about how you’re actually going to work together.
-Again, with evaluation the rapport that you have with the evaluator is really key and really important so an interview or conversation helps to give you a sense of what it would be like to work with this person.
+Again, with evaluation, the rapport that you have with the evaluator is really key and really important so an interview or conversation helps to give you a sense of what it would be like to work with this person.

 Here are some of the things you may find in a written document: you may get information about the individual or the firm, you’ll get some previous evaluation experience, and then you’ll also get information about the scope of work and the budget.
 From the scope of work, you may also get information about how frequently you’re going to engage with the evaluator as well as what types of deliverables that you’ll expect from the person, which is really important to be able to put that in context with the budget.
-Value is going to come not by what the bottom line or the top line number of the budget is, but that relative piece of how much engagement and how much consultation and the deliverables that are going to be provided.
+Value is going to come not by what the bottom line or the top line number of the budget is, but that relative piece of how much engagement and how much consultation and the deliverables that will be provided.

 During an interview or conversation, you’ll be able to get a little more information about their evaluation philosophy, get more information about their approach to work, and then also I think what’s really key are the types of questions that the evaluator can ask too – those questions can be really informative and this type of dialogue will help both parties really understand if working together is a good fit.

 The final best practice is to periodically evaluate what you like to see in the evaluation.
-Like we said the beginning you can ask yourself questions, but then ask yourself that question after having a year of experience – what would you now like to see in the evaluator you’re working with?
+Like we said in the beginning you can ask yourself questions, but then ask yourself that question after having a year of experience – what would you now like to see in the evaluator you’re working with?
 A suggestion around the award management piece is to ask yourself some of these questions and to have an initial review with the evaluator to talk about some of these things in terms of what you’ve seen or what you haven’t seen.

-Something else that you may want to do if you’re having a new relationship with an evaluator is to consider just a one-year contract with them so that you both would have a potentially graceful way of exiting; but I should say if you do that make sure that you’re constantly talking to your evaluator about the the issues in the and what you want to see out of the evaluation.
+Something else that you may want to do if you’re having a new relationship with an evaluator is to consider just a one-year contract with them so that you both would have a potentially graceful way of exiting, but I should say if you do that make sure that you’re constantly talking to your evaluator about the issues in the and what you want to see out of the evaluation.
 As the evaluator, I would appreciate that conversation, but I also don’t want someone who is not getting what they need out of evaluation to feel as though there’s not an exit for them as well.

-This recording will be posted on our website in a couple of days and you’ll have also have access to a few resources that I think will be helpful to you.
+This recording will be posted on our website in a couple of days and you’ll have also had access to a few resources that I think will be helpful to you.
 Also, join us for our next Coffee Break Webinar series where we’re really excited to have the Project Director for Central State University’s Stem Success Center who is going to talk about program evaluation in practice and really talk about how program evaluation has helped them in the decision-making process and in the evolution of their grant implementation.

 As always thank you so much for joining us today if there is a question that you didn’t share please make sure to reach out to us so that we can answer those questions – that’s never a burden, we really appreciate being able to do that.
 Thank you and have a great rest of the day.